THE ACTIVE OFFER OF FRENCH LANGUAGE HEALTH SERVICES: Why It Matters and How to Put It Into Practice-PE-EN

-This online training Active Offer of French Language Health Services: Why It Matters and How to Put It Into Practice, has received financial support from Health Canada under the Roadmap for Canada’s Official Languages 2013-2018: Education, Immigration, Communities in the form of a grant to develop the training.
+This online training Active Offer of French Language Health Services: Why It Matters and How to Put It Into Practice, has received financial support from Health Canada under 2019-2023 Action Plan for Official Languages and under the 2019-2023 Action Plan for Official Languages.

 Content was developed independently, with no influence from any of the supporting agencies.